UniPiTechnology/evok/README.md

 _**Support for Neuron is available only in the master branch (for now), not in the legacy release version.
 Please see the [intructions below]!**_

-Evok is still very much in active development, so any testing, contributions or feedback is welcome and appreciated.
+Evok is still very much in active development, so any testing, contributions and feedback is welcome and appreciated.

 Access to GPIOs is done using the fantastic [PIGPIO] library.
 Make sure to install it first before use.